What is Autism when looked at with fresh eyes?

 There are other symptoms of autism that are often overlooked.
 These include things like gut issues and persistent toe walking.
 These symptoms aren't considered to be autism traits, but they are more common in children diagnosed on the autism spectrum, than those that aren't.
 If you're child has gut issues such s diarrhoea or constipation, please read the post - Gut Health and Autism.

 In my view, the signs of autism above all have a common influencing factor of poor gut and mitochondria health.
 Issues with gut and mitochondria result in increased inflammation, as confirmed in studies comparing kids on the spectrum with neurotypical children.
 Studies comparing children on the spectrum to neurotypical children regularly show autistic children have increases in inflammation and oxidative stress.
-The increases in inflammation tend to be found in the nervous system and the brain, which I believe is a major factor in the signs of Autism above.
+The increases in inflammation tend to be found in the nervous system and the brain, which I believe is a major factor in the signs of Autism mentioned above.

 Based on the evidence of increases in nervous system inflammation in groups of children with ASD, it makes sense to improve their health and implement strategies to reduce inflammation.
 As many parents and doctors can attest to, strategies addressing inflammation, gut health and mitochondria health can have amazing results.